 The permissions for adding information from administrative records can be withdrawn at any time, without giving us any reason.
 Permissions can be changed by writing free of charge to: Freepost RTKC-KLUU-RSBH, Child of the New Century, 20 Bedford Way, London, WC1H 0AL, or by emailing the CNC team at email@example.com.

 We also add information which is not about you individually, but is about, for example, the school you go to or the area you live in.
-Any information like this provided to researchers is fully anonymised and cannot be used to identify who is in the study.
+Any information like this provided to researchers is de-identified and cannot be used to find out who is in the study.